w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 governance section on the
 {{ polkadot: [Polkadot Parameters page](maintain-polkadot-parameters/#governance) :polkadot }}{{ kusama: [Kusama Parameters page](kusama-parameters/#governance) :kusama }}.

-Votes are always "counted" at the same time (at the end of the voting period), no matter for how long the tokens are locked.
+Votes are always "counted" at the same time (at the end of the voting period), no matter how long the tokens are locked.

 See below an example that shows how voluntary locking works.